-Yes - these are actual printed journals, workbooks / worksheets, notebooks to be used in strategy workshops AND in everyday use as part of your ongoing Horizon Scanning and Innovation Management process.
+These are printed journals, workbooks / worksheets, notebooks to be used in strategy workshops and in everyday use as part of your ongoing Horizon Scanning and Innovation Management process.

 Yes, these could all be software programs or apps but they aren't and here is why:-